How to Measure a Boot Shaft: 3 Ways

 Sitting with your feet flat

 First, sit comfortably with at least one foot firmly on the floor.
-With your feet perpendicular to the floor, your knees should remain curved at a 90-degree angle.
+With your feet perpendicular to the floor, your knees should remain bent at a 90-degree angle.

-• Before measuring, ensure your leg muscles are relaxed.
+• Confirm your leg muscles are relaxed before measuring.

-• Your legs remain straightest in this position, so you need to hold them this way to measure your calf height and girth.
+• Your legs remain straightest in this position.
+So, to measure your calf height and girth, you need to hold it like this.

 8. Measuring up the back of the leg